 How much does it cost to heat a conservatory?

 Concerned about the addition to your electrical energy bill from running conservatory heaters?
 Although energy supplier tariffs can change significantly in a short amount of time, we can look at average expense now to get an idea of running costs.
 For example, an electric space heater rated 2000 watts will consume 2 kilowatts of electricity in an hour.
 Currently, this would work out at a cost of 30 pence.
 Remember, simply multiply power rating by running time to find the amount of overall energy used, then work out the exact cost by referring to your supplier’s tariff.

 How much heat does a glass conservatory roof save?

 Even the simplest of conservatories can boast a significant amount of windows and doors with plenty of glass.
 It’s ideal for enjoying garden views in comfort but also contributes to significant increases in heat loss from interiors.
 Double glazed conservatories can lose up to eight times as much heat as a room with traditional walls with cavities.
 An energy-efficient choice is essential because of this.

 To Wrap It Up, My Personal Recommendation

 When it comes to kitting out our conservatories, getting it right with the perfect product picks is crucial in ensuring you continue to enjoy your space for years to come.
-With our buying guide tips and breakdown of different the top heaters for conservatories, we hope we’ve been able to help you make the right decision when it comes to keeping your conservatory warm.
+With our conservatory heater reviews and breakdown of different top heaters for conservatories, we hope we’ve been able to help you make the right decision when it comes to keeping your conservatory warm.